Exporting From South Africa to UK: 6 Hot Products For 2025

 Clothing and Footwear

-Top trading partner countries to which South Africa Exports Textiles and Clothing include China, India, US and UK.
+An attractive market with top trading partner countries to which South Africa Exports Textiles and Clothing include China, India, US and UK.

 However, the US recently extending the African Growth and Opportunity Act to 2025, which saw $2 billion worth of duty-free apparel exports from the Southern African Development Community (SADC) to the US, the largest growth potential was exporting within the continent.
 The US was the biggest market, focus on them along with Europe, where 75% of trade was within the EU and profits high.